-Welcome to the SSP digital badging community!
+Welcome to the Society's digital badging community!

 What is a digital badge?

-Digital badges are a way to recognize skills and achievements gained outside of the official school or work setting.
+Digital Badges are a way to recognize skills and achievements gained outside of the official school or work setting.
 Digital badging has gained popularity recently as a key ingredient in online and informal education – it’s a way to inspire learning, certify achievement and validate that you’ve acquired new knowledge or skills.

-SSP and Intel, a longtime SSP sponsor and partner, created this badging platform as part of the Mozilla Open Badges initiative, a new online standard to recognize and verify learning.
+The Society and Intel, a longtime SSP sponsor and partner, created this badging platform as part of the Mozilla Open Badges initiative, a new online standard to recognize and verify learning.
 The development of this website was made possible by a 2012-2013 grant from the Badges for Lifelong Learning Competition, part of the Digital Media Learning Competition, in collaboration with the Macarthur, Gates, and Mozilla Foundations.

 How do I get started?

 The Society notifies badge recipients by email whenever badges are awarded, typically following judging of our competitions.
 The Society uses the email address it has on file for students, judges and volunteers of our competitions.

 You may view your badges by logging into this Society Badging site:

 You can learn more about our digital badging program on our FAQ page.We hope you find this system easy to use and we welcome your feedback.
 Please send your comments or questions to firstname.lastname@example.org.